ArchtuxTV/R5Reloaded-AssetRpaks/readme.txt

-Main assets rpaks for R5Reloaded Modded Apex Porject, used for custom assets.
-If you wanna add any asset send me a message on discord (KralRindo#0797)
+Main assets rpaks for R5Reloaded Modded Apex Project, used for custom assets.
+(Models, ui icons and many more) If you wanna add any asset send me a message on discord (KralRindo#0797)

 Made by @KralRindo

 //========================================================
 //			Material Slots				//
 //========================================================

 slot1 _col